redhat-et/whisper-self-hosted-llm/whisper-model-service/README.md

 ### Step 3: Download audio files

 Download few sample audio files (WAV, MP3, MP4, FLAC or MPEG4 formats) on your laptop which you can use for testing the model.
-We have also uplaoded few sample audio files to this repository which are available for use [here](https://github.com/redhat-et/whisper-self-hosted-llm/tree/main/data).
+We have also uploaded few sample audio files to this repository which are available for use [here](https://github.com/redhat-et/whisper-self-hosted-llm/tree/main/data).

 ### Step 4: Deploy Model Service